johnpapa/vikings/README.md

 Create the Docker image that you can `docker push` to a registry.
 This command uses `docker-compose` to build the image and run the container.

-> This image expects environment variables to be set in whichever cloud provider you push to.
+> This image expects environment variables to be set to point to the database provider (e.g. Mongo DB or Cosmos DB)

 1. CMD+SHIFT+P `docker: compose up`
 1. Select `docker-compose.debug.yml`